JBarcellesi/Direwolf/README.md

   end
 ```

-This operation in teh Vagrantfile is done for every device in the network and configurations are very similar (just the number of intefaces changes and of course names and source scripts), exept for host-c, which has to run a Docker image in order to provide a web-server on it, so the allocated RAM is doubled (512MB)
+This operation in the Vagrantfile is done for every device in the network and configurations are very similar (just the number of intefaces changes and of course names and source scripts), exept for host-c, which has to run a Docker image in order to provide a web-server on it, so the allocated RAM is doubled (512MB)

 ```
 config.vm.define "host-c" do |hostc|